fezekilePlaatyi/cargo_owners_tripplo_assessment/README.md

 The page will reload if you make edits.\

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-## Hosting
+## Buidling and Hosting
-The client is built and deployed in the Amazon S3 bucket, so users can access it over the internet.
-The deployment pipeline is managed at AWS CodePipeline which with webhooks gets notified to deploy/redeploy in each change detected.
+The deployment pipeline is managed at AWS CodePipeline, with Webhooks that the pipelines subscribe for changes in the repository, then when new changes are detected, the `buildspec.yml` file in root directory of this project kicks the build.
+The client is then deployed in the Amazon S3 bucket, so users can access it over the internet.

 In the project directory, you can run: